Louisa Mary Baynham (1886-1920)

 Census - 1911

-They also have a boarder – Thomas Reeves (61) who is a widower working as a puddler in a puddling forge.
+They also had a boarder – Thomas Reeves (61) who was a widower, working as a puddler in a puddling forge.

-Lillie is shown working as a sewing machinist in tailoring, but is described in the infirmity column as “lunatic” as she has yet to be discharged from the asylum at Burntwood.
+Lillie was shown working as a sewing machinist in tailoring, but was described in the Infirmity column as ‘lunatic’ – she had yet to be discharged from the asylum at Burntwood.

 Burntwood Census - 1911 - Louisa Mary Baynham

-When discharged on 9th May 1911, she was classified as ‘recovered’.
+When discharged from the asylum on 9th May 1911, she was classified as ‘recovered’.

-However, she then suffered more tragic losses: her eldest brother Arthur died in 1913, aged 31 (in a work-related accident which was the subject of an inquest); in April 1915 her brother William enlisted in the Army and by September, aged 19, had gone away to fight in France; and then in October 1915 her mother Elizabeth died of a stroke, aged 54 – she died at home and Lillie is shown as the informant on her death certificate.
+However, she then suffered three more tragic losses: her eldest brother Arthur died in February 1913, aged 31 (in a work-related accident which was the subject of an inquest); in April 1915 her brother William (my grandfather), aged17, enlisted in the Army and left home to train as a gunner before going to fight in France; and then in October 1915 her mother Elizabeth died of a stroke, aged 54 – she died at home and Lillie is shown as the informant on her death certificate.

-So until the end of the First World War Lillie would have been living at 151 Prince Street with just her young brother Harry (13) and presumably occasional visits from William when on leave from the Front.
+So until the end of the First World War, Lillie would have been living at 151 Prince Street with just her young invalid brother Harry (13) and perhaps occasional visits from William when he returned injured from the Front.

 Lillie died of tuberculosis and haemoptysis at home on 3rd March 1920, aged 33.